Chinese Almond Rounds

 - Preheat oven to 350 degrees F. Coat baking sheets with cooking spray.

-- In a large bowl with an electric mixer on medium speed, combine 3/4 cup sugar, baking powder, butter, egg, water, and almond extract; blend well.
-Gradually add flour, blending on low speed until well mixed.
+- In a large bowl with an electric mixer on medium speed, combine 3/4 cup sugar, the butter, egg, water, and almond extract; blend well.
+Gradually add flour and baking powder, blending on low speed until well mixed.

-- Shape dough into 1-inch balls and place about 2 inches apart on prepared baking sheets.
-Flatten balls slightly with a glass then evenly sprinkle with sugar; press a whole almond firmly into center of each cookie.
+- Roll dough into 1-inch balls and place about 2 inches apart on baking sheets.
+Flatten balls slightly with the bottom of a flat glass, then evenly sprinkle with sugar.
+Press an almond firmly into center of each cookie.

 Report Inappropriate Comment